 Hambacher Forst is another of these autonomous spaces, outside the remit of the law, consciously attempting to organise in an alternative way to mainstream society.
 With all the autonomous squats in Berlin being co-opted over the last couple of decades, it is the biggest autonomous space in Germany.
 This means that it is an important place for experimenting with the creation of anarchist communities.
 So Hambacher Forst functions as both a site of creation and a site of resistance, creating alternative communities on the front line of resistance.
 This has certain advantages over something like an eco-village in creating functioning alternatives to mainstream society.
 The main advantage is that it is a zone of legal autonomy, with the State unable to impose its jurisdiction.
 This prevents the State from enforcing unethical laws (such as private property laws that allows the destruction of a forest to extend a coal mine).
 A ‘legal’ community may become autonomous in every other respect, but acceptance of the legal authority of the State effectively consents to the rule of a centralised hegemony.
 Another advantage is the feeling of solidarity that comes with a collective struggle, of going through hard times together after something like an eviction or siege.
 This helps people to create community bonds.

 Another difficulty in the creation of communities is stress.
 The constant threat of police eviction has an effect on people.
 The general stress of the situation sometimes leads to poor communication and general apathy from forest occupiers.
 To go with the stress of the forest, autonomous spaces generally attract people who don’t fit into mainstream society, and these people sometimes come with their own mental health problems.
-Despite this being an obvious issue in the forest, there is little support structures for mental health problems in the forest.
+Despite this being an obvious issue in the forest, there is little support structures for people with mental health problems.

 Anarchism in Practice

-It will perhaps come as little surprise that the reproduction of hierarchy in the forest is often that most deeply rooted of hierarchies, the hierarchy of men over women.
+It will perhaps come as little surprise that the most common hierarchies that is reproduced in the forest is generally that most deeply rooted of hierarchies, the hierarchy of men over women.
 While the forest is certainly a much better place for women than many areas of mainstream society, old unconscious gender roles tend to reproduce themselves.
 Men tend to do one type of work, and women another.
-Some voices are heard and respected more than others, and those voices are often cis-male voices.
+Some voices are heard and respected more than others, and those voices are often male voices.
 These hang ups from a patriarchal society are regularly challenged, both on the day to day level of conversation, and through larger actions.
 Each barrio has a 30 page booklet on feminism in the context of anarchist spaces, and there was a workshop held on toxic masculinity held in Krähen Nest.
 But there is no magic bullet for overcoming the patriarchal ideals we have been socialised with.
 To create a more egalitarian co-existence, to alter such deep rooted values and practices, is an ongoing process that requires constant reflection.

-Another important debate about Anarchism in practive revolved around the idea of ‘freedom’.
-For some in the forest, freedom means the ability to do whatever you want, that nobody can tell anyone else what they must, or even should, do.
+Another important debate revolves around the idea of ‘freedom’.
+For some in the forest freedom means the ability to do whatever they want, that nobody can tell anyone else what they must, or even should, do.
 There are people who come to forest, live in the community, but don’t contribute much to it’s functioning.
 They see the forest as a nice place to live for free, chill, and take drugs.
 Because the anarchist ideals of allowing individual freedom means that it is possible to live like this in the forest, at least for a while.
 But this is an understanding of freedom more akin to bourgeois individualism than anarchy.
 It is the freedom to live on the backs of others; the freedom to exploit (a freedom held so dear by capitalist society).
-But real freedom comes with responsibility.
-The freedom to live fruitfully in the forest comes with the responsibility of cleaning, cooking, maintenance, supplying food, etc. If no-one takes on these responsibilities, there is not the freedom to live functionally in the forest.
+Real freedom comes with responsibility.
+The freedom to live fruitfully in the forest comes with the responsibility of cleaning, cooking, maintenance, supplying food, etc. If no-one takes on these responsibilities, there is not the freedom to live in the forest.
 If some take on these responsibilities and not others, subtle hierarchies begin to form and crystallise.
 This is one of the main points of contention in anarchist communities; how to maintain egalitarian relations while preserving individual freedom.